dotnet/dotnet-monitor/documentation/collectionrules.md

 An applied rule will start its [trigger](#triggers) on the process, monitoring for the condition that the trigger describes.
 If the trigger is the `Startup` trigger, the trigger is immediately satisfied.

-Once a trigger is satisfied, the [action](#actions) list executed.
+Once a trigger is satisfied, the [action](#actions) list is executed.
 Each action is started (see [Action List Execution](#action-list-execution) for more details) in the order as specified by the list of actions.
 When the execution of the action list is completed, the rule will restart the [trigger](#triggers) to begin monitoring for the condition that the trigger describes.

 [Limits](#limits) can be applied to inform the rule of how long the rule may run, how many times the action list may be executed, etc.